Irresistible Caneles Tea Cakes: A French Delight

 Caneles Tea Cakes

-Pairing caneles with fresh berries and a dollop of cream – an irresistible dessert.
+Pairing Caneles with fresh berries and a dollop of cream – an irresistible dessert.

 Begin by infusing a saucepan with the comforting warmth of milk, butter, and the essence of vanilla, creating a luscious mixture that forms the heart of these delectable treats.
 Meanwhile, whisk together a harmonious blend of flour, sugar, and a touch of salt in anticipation of the flavorful journey ahead.
 In a separate bowl, dance eggs and egg yolk into a velvety union.
 Gradually unite the cooled milk concoction with the dry ingredients, stirring with devotion until a smooth batter is born.
 Preheat your air fryer to 350°F as the stage for these delectable tea cakes is set.
 Grease the Caneles molds, pour in the enchanting batter, and let them pirouette in the air fryer until a deep golden-brown crust emerges.
 The result is a symphony of flavors and textures, ready to be enjoyed warm or at room temperature, accompanied by your favorite hot beverage.